 stealin’, it can happen and it can happen quickly.

 Here are my five top recommendations for protecting your assets.

 If you have assets over $1M, it would be wise to have a financial safety plan in place, set up by a professional.
-If you’re assets are under $20k, still do these things and make them life-long habits.
+If your assets are under $20k, still do these things and make them life-long habits.
 In between, just do something.

 ASSUME EVERYONE WOULD LIKE YOUR MONEY

 can misjudge everyone in your life, and it won’t matter.